square/square-python-sdk/doc/models/loyalty-program-reward-tier.md

 # Loyalty Program Reward Tier

-Describes a loyalty program reward tier.
+Represents a reward tier in a loyalty program.
+A reward tier defines how buyers can redeem points for a reward, such as the number of points required and the value and scope of the discount.
+A loyalty program can offer multiple reward tiers.

 ## Structure